Meg Swansen's Knitting Camps 2015

 General Info, Knitting Session Descriptions, and Tuition

-A mixture of intermediate and expert knitters; Retreat 2.75 will include Show-and-Tell, mini-workshops by camp teachers and volunteer participants, group discussions, and a contest (Contest 2013: Night Sky) to highlight the session.
+A mixture of intermediate and expert knitters; Retreat 2.75 will include Show-and-Tell, mini-workshops by camp teachers and volunteer participants, group discussions, and a contest (Contest 2015: If I Had Wings) to highlight the session.
 This retreat is based almost entirely on discussion and Q&A.

 We will review Elizabeth Zimmermann's Percentage System (EPS) for circular, seamless garment construction, as well as other techniques touched on in Camp 1.
 For those knitters already familiar with EPS and Elizabeth's books, we will explore additional territory based on questions and offer handouts for small projects to knit during class.
 In past years, we have covered topics such as: double knitting, lace knitting, Armenian knitting, twisted stitch, two-end knitting, Fair Isle knitting and more.
 As usual, camp is part teaching based and part discussion based.
 We rely on knitters to bring their technique questions, and we are prepared to converse about any or all techniques the group wishes to discuss.

-A mixture of intermediate and expert knitters; Retreat 3 will include Show-and-Tell, mini-workshops by camp teachers and volunteer participants, group discussions, and a contest (Contest 2013: "Joyce"--variations on Joyce Williams' designs or variations on "Joyce" such as James Joyce or some other allusion known to the knitter ) to highlight the session.
+A mixture of intermediate and expert knitters; Retreat 3 will include show-and-tell, mini-workshops by camp teachers and volunteer participants, group discussions, and a contest (Contest 2015: The Year of the Sheep ) to highlight the session.
 This retreat is based almost entirely on discussion and Q&A.